Flat Holm: Radar station

 At the outbreak of World War II over 350 soldiers of the Royal Artillery were stationed on the island.
 Flat Holm was re-armed with four 4.5-inch guns and associated searchlights for anti-aircraft and close defence, together with two 40mm Bofors guns.
 A GL (Gun Laying) Mk II radar station was also placed in the centre of the island.
 The structures formed part of the Fixed Defences, and protected the Atlantic shipping convoys between Cardiff, Barry, and Flat Holm.
-These works were abandoned after the war and the island has had no military use since.
-Flat Holm's helipad still remains, however, at the centre of the island.
+The station became non-operational in 1944.
+Flat Holm's two helipads remain serviceable, currently for emergency use.

 Isolation hospital

 In July 1883, the steamship Rishanglys left three seamen on the island who were believed to be suffering from cholera, one of whom subsequently died.
 The only accommodation was a canvas tent, and the regular inhabitants of the island petitioned Cardiff council for compensation, complaining of loss of income from visitors and difficulty in selling vegetables grown on their farm at the market in Cardiff.
 In 1896, the Marquis of Bute, then-owner of Flat Holm, agreed to lease all the land that was not already in use by the military or the lighthouse to the Cardiff Corporation for £50 per year.
 The corporation then built a permanent sanatorium on the land for use by cholera patients.
 The building was described in The Lancet as a "pavilion" comprising two six-bed wards and a nurse's room.
 In 1893, three more sailors arrived in Cardiff from Marseille on the SS Blue Jacket and were suspected of having cholera.
 The first engineer, Thomas Smith, and able seaman Robert Doran, were deported to the isolation hospital on Flat Holm to prevent spread of the disease.
 The second mate, P. J. Morris, was also sent to the island as a precautionary measure, but quickly recovered.
 The Flat Holm sanatorium is unique in being the only Victorian isolation hospital sited on a British offshore island.
 The last patient to die in the hospital, a victim of bubonic plague, was cremated on the island at the end of the 19th century.
 The hospital finally closed in 1935 and has remained derelict since.
-Both the hospital main block and laundry block were Grade II listed buildings and considered to be "at risk".
+Both the hospital main block and laundry block are Grade II listed buildings and considered to be "at risk".